-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of shareholders of Century Global Commodities Corporation (the "Company") will be held 905-906, Houston Centre, 63 Mody Road, Tsim Sha Tsui, Kowloon, Hong Kong on Monday, September 21, 2020 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of shareholders of Century Global Commodities Corporation (the "Company") will be held Unit 905-6, 9/F, Houston Centre, 63 Mody Road, Tsim Sha Tsui, Kowloon, Hong Kong on Monday, September 20, 2021 at 9:30 a.m.
 (Hong Kong time) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the latest completed financial year, together with the report of the auditors (the "Financial Statements"); - 2. to elect the directors of the Company for the ensuing year; - 3. to re-approve the equity incentive plan and all unallocated awards thereunder, as required every three years by the TSX; - 4. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company for the ensuing year at a remuneration to be fixed by the directors; - 5. to consider any permitted amendment to or variation of any matter identified in this Notice; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the latest completed financial year, together with the report of the auditors (the "Financial Statements"); - 2. to elect the directors of the Company for the ensuing year; - 3. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company for the ensuing year at a remuneration to be fixed by the directors; - 4. to consider any permitted amendment to or variation of any matter identified in this Notice; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.